bf4/bf4.github.com/resume.md

 *   Introduce testing (including TDD), continuous integration (CI), design patterns, and some agile practices.
 *   Upgrade all Rails apps from Rails 3.0 to 3.2, and Ruby 1.8.7p72 to 1.9.3.
 Build new Rails app with CRuby backend and JRuby frontend.
-*   Successfully rearchitecct and/or decomplect apps:
+*   Successfully rearchitect and/or decomplect apps:
-    - Separate email management from User model, normalize addresses, improve Email bounce-processing (Perl).
+    - Separate email management from User model, normalize addresses, improve email bounce processing (Perl).
-    - Standardize deploy scripts, logging, error-handling, LDAP authentication, pooled SMTP, etc.
+    - Standardize deploy scripts, logging, error handling, LDAP authentication, pooled SMTP, etc.

 #### Web Development Software Engineer -- Metromix / Gannett -- Chicago, IL, July 2010-June 2012

 ##### A Social Entertainment Site

-*   Writes decoupled single-responsibility ruby code, such as a feature module that only requires one of code to work.
+*   Writes decoupled single-responsibility Ruby code, such as a feature module that only requires one line of code to work.
 *   I love learning, and sharing, and working with others.
 I began and run Metromix's weekly tech lunch.
 *   Offers minimum viable solutions as a first step to getting desired functionality coded and used as a spike for subsequent work.
 *   Enjoys text-processing, including using regular expressions and XML/HTML parsers such as Nokogiri.